Football Blog Updates

 “It speaks volumes to the growth and progress of female athletics in this state that we received two very strong proposals for both championships, where in the past there might not have been much interest.
 It bodes very well for the future of female athletics in Kentucky,” said KHSAA Commissioner Julian Tackett.
 “In terms of the girls’ basketball championship, the Board was of […]

 District 1 – Crittenden County, Fulton City, Fulton County, Russellville

-District 2 – Berea, Bethlehem, Campbellsville, Caverna, Fort Knox
+District 2 –Bethlehem, Campbellsville, Caverna, Fort Knox

 District 3 – Eminence, Frankfort, Holy Cross (Louisville), Kentucky Country Day

 District 5 – Berea, Bishop Brossart, Bracken County, Nicholas County, Paris